ytadros/constituents_ETL/README.md

 - Install pandas
   - run **conda install pandas** in your terminal
   - This app was built using Pandas 1.2.5

-## Instructions:

-- Download the zipped project.
-- Extract the file *cons_pipeline.ipynb* into your working directory.
 - Ensure your working directory contains the following files:
   - ***cons.csv***, has to include the following columns:
     - "cons_id": *int*